coolari7/Notes2.0/express-typescript-starter/README.md

 ## Introduction

-This README is intended as a guide to set up a starter repo for a NodeJS backend using:
+This README is intended as a guide to set up a starter repo for a NodeJS backend (*without **decorators***) using:

 - [expressjs](https://expressjs.com/) as the web application framework
 - [typescript](https://www.typescriptlang.org/) for type safety
 - [eslint](https://eslint.org/) for linting (**_OPT_**)
 - [prettier](https://prettier.io/) for code formatting (**_OPT_**)
+- [mongoosejs](https://mongoosejs.com/) as ODM for database
 - [jestjs](https://jestjs.io/) for unit testing
 - [supertest](https://www.npmjs.com/package/supertest) for integration testing and
-- [mongoosejs](https://mongoosejs.com/) as ODM for database

 <details>
 <summary>Remaining:</summary>
 <p>

 - Logging
+- Error Handling
+- Git Hooks
 - Environment Variables
+- Package Manager (for automatic restart)
 - Deployment (Dockerfile etc.)

 </p>